 The Transportation Security Administration (TSA) rigorously enforces its regulations pertaining to transportation of liquids, gels and aerosols in carry-on baggage.
 Any item containing more than 3.4 ounces (100 ml) of liquid, aerosol or gel must be transported in checked baggage once you arrive in the US.

-This means that you can purchase duty free liquid items (perfume, liquor, etc.) at a duty free shop outside the US and put them in your carry-on baggage for the international leg of your trip only.
-If you are changing planes in the US, you will need to put any liquid or gel duty free items in containers that hold more than 3.4 ounces (100 milliliters) in your checked baggage after you clear customs at your point of entry.
+This means that you can purchase duty free liquid items, such as perfume or liquor, at a duty free shop outside the US and put them in your carry-on baggage for the international leg of your trip only.
+If you are changing planes in the US, you will need to put any liquid or gel duty free items in containers larger than 3.4 ounces (100 milliliters) in your checked baggage after you clear customs at your point of entry.

 Where Should You Buy Your Duty Free Liquors and Perfumes?

 For example, a traveler flying from Cancún, Mexico, to Baltimore, Maryland via Atlanta's Hartsfield-Jackson International Airport could purchase duty free items in the Cancún International Airport's shopping area and take these items to Atlanta in a carry-on bag.
-Once that passenger clears customs in Atlanta, any liquid, gel or aerosol items larger than three ounces the passenger purchased at a duty free shop will need to be placed in a checked bag before boarding the flight to Baltimore unless the bag containing the duty free items is secure and tamper-evident.
+Once that passenger clears customs in Atlanta, any liquid, gel or aerosol items in containers larger than 3.4 ounces purchased at a duty free shop will need to be placed in a checked bag before the passenger boards the flight to Baltimore unless the bag containing the duty free items is secure and tamper-evident.

 If the bag does not meet these requirements, TSA officials will confiscate the bottles.